-- A. Definition.
-The term "papers" includes pleadings, motions, briefs, or other filings made pursuant to the Federal Rules of Civil Procedure or these rules. - B. Size.
-All documents filed with the court shall be on 81⁄2- by 11-inch, white paper.
+A. Definition.
+The term "papers" includes pleadings, motions, briefs, or other filings made pursuant to the Federal Rules of Civil Procedure or these rules.

+- B. Size.
+All documents filed with the court shall be on $8\frac{1}{2}$ by 11-inch, white paper.
 Use of recycled paper is acceptable. - C. Margins.
 Margins shall be 11⁄2 inches at the top and 1 inch at the left, right, and bottom. - D. Font.
 Except in pro se cases or for good cause shown, all papers shall be typewritten using black ink and not less than 12-point font. - E. Spacing.
 All papers shall be double-spaced. - F. Text.
 Text shall be printed on one side of the page only. - G. Legible.
 All papers and signatures shall be legible. - H. Exhibits.
-Exhibits, other than documentary evidence in a different format, shall conform to this rule. - First Page; Case Number.
+Exhibits, other than documentary evidence in a different format, shall conform to this rule. - I. First Page; Case Number.
 The title of every paper shall reflect accurately its nature and the identity of the party on whose behalf it is filed.
-All papers filed in pending cases after commencement of the case shall bear the proper case number, including in sequence the case year; the notation of the case type; the chronological case number; the initials of the district judge assigned; and the initials of the magistrate judge assigned: - (1) civil case types shall be designated "cv" (for example 05-cv-01234-WYD-MJW; - (2) miscellaneous filings of papers case types shall be designated "mc" (for example 05-mc-00123); and - (3) registrations of judgment pursuant to 28 U.S.C. § 1963 case types shall be designated "rj" (for example 05-rj-00123).
+All papers filed in pending cases after commencement of the case shall bear the proper case number, the case year, the type of case, the chronological case number, the initials of the assigned district judge; and the initials of the assigned magistrate judge:

-When the case is commenced, the clerk will select and designate the case type and the assigned district judge and the assigned magistrate judge.
+When the case is commenced, the clerk will select and designate the type of case, the assigned district judge and the assigned magistrate judge.
 The parties will thereafter use that designation as the case number.
 For the initials of the judicial officers, see Appendix N.

-J. Caption.
+- A civil case shall be designated "cv" (for example 05-cv-01234-WYD-MJW; - (2) Miscellaneous filing of papers shall be designated "mc" (for example 05mc-00123); and - (3) Registration of judgment pursuant to 28 U.S.C. § 1963 shall be designated "rj" (for example 05-rj-00123). - J. Caption.
 The caption format shall be as set forth in Appendix E. Parties shall be listed in a caption with one party per line.
 The proper name of a party shall be in capital letters, and any identifying text shall be in upper and lower case immediately following the proper name.
 For example: